 Portugal is VERY proud of their gourmet fish industry

 The fish passion came to a head in this circus themed shop that sold only fish products.
+That entire wall is lined with packages of sardines.

 QUEEN OF SARDINES